ArcherDotBuild/L2/08-Writing-Reusable-Code-with-Functions/README.md

 rollDie()
 ```

 ## 3. Introducing Arguments

 ### ARGUMENTS

 Arguments is really a fancy term for **inputs to a function**, and right now our functions don't expect they don't accept any inputs.

 ### INPUTS

 Right now, our simple functions accept zero inputs They behave the same way every time.

-### ARGUMENTS
-We can also write functions that accept inputs, called arguments
+We can also write functions that accept inputs, called arguments.

 ```
 function greet(value) {